-The temperature sensors ARE out of sync.
-The fault above has been established for at least 1 hour.
+The temperature sensors are out of sync.
+The Sensor Balance is poor fault has been established for at least 1 hour.
 Call for Service.

-SENSOR A FAULT, SENOR B FAULT - SENSOR A: M031, SENSOR B: M032
+SENSOR FAILURE - SENSOR A, SENSOR B

 A temperature sensor or sensor circuit has failed.
 Call for Service.